jsdelivr/n8n-nodes-globalping/README.md

 - The location field is smart enough to accept many different types of inputs.
 [Learn more about the magic location field](https://github.com/jsdelivr/globalping?tab=readme-ov-file#test-with-magic-).
 - While the Globalping network is large and is constantly expanding we can't guarantee a probe in every single location.
 [Explore our online probes on our website](https://globalping.io/network)

- 1. Measurements:
+ 	### Measurements:
-   - ```Ping``` - Ping an endpoint using ICMP.
+ 	- `Ping` - Ping an endpoint using ICMP.
 Default 3 packets.
-   - ```Traceroute``` - Traceroute an endpoint using ICMP, TCP or UDP on any port.
+ 	- `Traceroute` - Traceroute an endpoint using ICMP, TCP or UDP on any port.
-   - ```DNS``` - Resolve a DNS record of any type.
+ 	- `DNS` - Resolve a DNS record of any type.
 By default the local resolver is used but a different one can be provided.
 For troubleshooting purposes the `trace` function can be enabled.
-   - ```MTR``` - MTR an endpoint using ICMP, TCP or UDP on any port.
+ 	- `MTR` - MTR an endpoint using ICMP, TCP or UDP on any port.
-   - ```HTTP``` - Make an HTTP GET or HEAD request to any URL.
+ 	- `HTTP` - Make an HTTP GET or HEAD request to any URL.
 Responses are limited to first 10kb.
 Note that the `Host` and `User-Agent` headers are reserved and internally overridden.

- 2. Probes
+	 ### Probes:
-	 - ```List``` - returns a list of all probes currently online and their metadata such as location and assigned tags.
+ 	- `List` - returns a list of all probes currently online and their metadata such as location and assigned tags.

- 3. Limits
+	 ### Limits:
-	 - ```List``` - returns rate limits for the current user if authenticated or IP address if not authenticated.
+ 	- `List` - returns rate limits for the current user if authenticated or IP address if not authenticated.

 ## Credentials